genjax-dev/genjax-chi/docs/genjax/tour.rst

 .. hint::
    See further: `Everything I need to know about Bayesian statistics, I learned in eight schools.`_

-  The *Eight schools* problem is also covered extensively in Gelman et al., Bayesian Data Analysis: Sec.
+  The *eight schools* problem is also covered extensively in Gelman et al., Bayesian Data Analysis: Sec.
 5.5, 2003.

 .. admonition:: Eight schools